Risk-Averse Action Selection Using Extreme Value Theory Estimates of the CVaR: Introduction

-An important challenge that the agent faces when using the CVaR as the objective function in the multi-armed bandit context is the estimation of the CVaR from a finite sample of observations.
+An important challenge that the agent faces when using the CVaR as the objective function in the MAB context is the estimation of the CVaR from a finite sample of observations.
 If an extreme quantile confidence level is given for the CVaR, the sparsity of observations lying in the tail of the distribution can yield imprecise results in common calculation methods such as sample averaging.
-We propose to employ results from extreme value theory \citep[see for instance][]{mcneil2005quantitative} to obtain better estimates of the CVaR.
-In particular, the Pickands-Balkema-de Haan Theorem presents a parametric approximation of the tail data using a generalized Pareto distribution (GPD) (\cite{pickands1975statistical}, \cite{balkema1974residual}).
-The theorem states that by selecting an appropriate threshold, the distribution of tail data beyond that threshold can be well approximated by the GPD.
-The parametric modeling of the tail distribution is often referred to the \textit{peaks over threshold} approach, which is investigated for instance in \cite{simiu1996extreme}, \cite{ferreira1998application}, \cite{frigessi2002dynamic}, \cite{begueria2006mapping} and \cite{extreme_tail_risk_pot}.
+We propose to employ results from \textit{extreme value theory} (EVT) to obtain better estimates of the CVaR, a method which has been discussed in, for example, \citet[Section 7.2.3]{mcneil2005quantitative}.
+In particular, the Pickands-Balkema-de Haan theorem \citep{pickands1975statistical,balkema1974residual} presents a parametric approximation of the tail data using a \textit{generalized Pareto distribution} (GPD).
+The theorem states that by selecting an appropriate threshold, the distribution of tail data beyond that threshold can be well-approximated by the GPD.
+The parametric modeling of the tail distribution is often referred to the \textit{peaks-over-threshold} (POT) approach, which is investigated in, for example, \cite{simiu1996extreme, ferreira1998application, frigessi2002dynamic, begueria2006mapping, GKILLAS2018109}.

-We combine the peaks over threshold methodology with the recent work of \cite{bader2018automated} for automated threshold selection via ordered goodness-of-fit tests to estimate tail distributions and approximate the CVaR.
-An application to a risk-averse multi-armed bandit problem is then presented.